Quick overview of CLL/SLL

 Average expected survival is reported to be around 10 years but this varies a lot between individual people and depends on many factors including the stage of the CLL and how it behaves.
 The availability of newer targeted drugs is significantly improving the outlook for people with CLL.
 Some of these new treatments are very effective for people with high-risk genetic mutations and offer alternatives to standard chemo-immunotherapy (chemotherapy with antibody therapy), which does not work well for this type of CLL.
 As people with CLL generally live for many years, it takes a long time to find out how these newer treatments affect outcomes.

 Your doctor is best placed to advise you on your outlook based on your individual circumstances.
 Your doctor can use the results of your tests and consider other factors, like your age, symptoms, and other conditions you might have to predict how likely you are to respond to a particular treatment.
 These factors are called ‘risk factors’.

 CLL might not cause problems for many years.
 Some people never need treatment.
 Your doctor considers carefully whether you need treatment straightaway and what treatment is best for you.
 You are likely to need several courses of treatment during your illness.
 Most people have long periods of feeling well between courses of treatment.

 Treatment aims to reduce your symptoms and keep the CLL under control for as long as possible with as few side effects as possible.

 CLL is not causing problems for more than three-quarters of people when they are first diagnosed.
 If the CLL is not causing problems, you do not need treatment straightaway.
-You might be monitored regularly by your doctor until you need treatment (‘active monitoring’ or ‘watch and wait’).
+You might be monitored regularly by your doctor until you need treatment (called active monitoring or watch and wait).

 Research shows that there is no benefit to starting treatment before you need it.
 All treatment also carries a risk of causing side effects, so doctors often prefer to delay treatment for as long as possible.